ladas18/my-portfolio/README.md

 # my-portfolio
-The source code yo my portfolio website pages.
+The source code to my portfolio website pages.